Approximate Optimality of Linear Contracts Under Uncertainty: Abstract

 \section{Abstract}

-We provide a justification for the prevalence of linear (commission-based) contracts in practice under the Bayesian framework.
-We consider a hidden-action principal-agent model, in which actions require different amounts of effort, and the agent’s cost per-unit-of-effort is private.
-We show that linear contracts are near-optimal whenever there is sufficient uncertainty in the principal-agent setting.
+We consider a hidden-action principal-agent model, in which actions require different amounts of effort, and the agent privately knows his ability that determines his cost of effort.
+We show that linear contracts admit approximation guarantees that improve with a natural metric that captures the degree of uncertainty in the contracting setting.
+We thus show that linear contracts are near-optimal whenever there is enough uncertainty.
+In contrast, other simple contract formats such as debt contracts may suffer from a loss linear in the number of possible actions, even when there is sufficient uncertainty.